Racine, West Virginia

 Racine is a census-designated place (CDP) in Boone County, West Virginia, United States.
-As of the 2010 census, its population was 256.
+As of the 2020 census, its population was 267 (up from 256 at the 2010 census).

 The community was named after Racine, Ohio, the native home of first settlers.

-Racine is home to the Racine Volunteer Fire Department which covers 174 sqmi in its first response area.
-The John Slack Park is also located in Racine next to the Fire Department.
+Racine is home to the Racine Volunteer Fire Department, which covers 174 sqmi in its first response area.
+The John Slack Park is also located in Racine next to the fire department.